My Cheatsheets

 Context Hooks: These hooks let a component receive information from distant parents without passing it as props.

 In addition to these, the React Native community has also created a set of hooks specifically for React Native.
-These hooks allow you to access asynchronous APIs directly in your functional components2.
+These hooks allow you to access asynchronous APIs directly in your functional components.
 For more detailed information, you can refer to the official React Native Community Hooks GitHub page.

 What is a reducer function?